 Fleming's Left-Hand Rule (Motors)

 This diagram covers Fleming's Left-Hand Rule (Motors) within The Motor Effect for GCSE Physics.
-Revise The Motor Effect in Magnetism for GCSE Physics with 18 exam-style questions and 12 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
-It is section 3 of 13 in this topic.
+Revise The Motor Effect in Magnetism for GCSE Physics with 19 exam-style questions and 12 flashcards.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
+It is section 3 of 12 in this topic.
 Focus on the labels, the relationships between parts, and the explanation that turns the diagram into an exam-ready answer.

 Topic position